Athkar and Dua’

 In this type of supplication it is essential to limit it to that which is narrated in sharee’ah, without adding or subtracting anything.
 It is not permissible to make up any kind of supplication to take the place of that which is narrated in the Sunnah.

-These Athkar/suplications do not include sending blessings upon the Prophet (peace and blessings of Allaah be upon him), except in a few reported cases such as the du’aa’ for entering the mosque and the du’aa’ after the Adhaan.
+These Athkar/suplications do not include sending blessings upon the Prophet (peace and blessings of Allaah be upon him), except in a few reported cases such as the du’aa’ after the Adhaan (the call to prayer).

 The second type are General Supplications, which means asking Allah for needs both public and private, turning to Him and asking Him for what one needs and wants, such as supplication whilst prostrating, during the last third of the night and on the day of ‘Arafah and so on.